 From the research, it seems we lose less muscle when losing weight with intermittent fasting than with traditional dieting.

-More muscle means a higher RMR, because the more muscle we have, the more calories we burn for every activity we do.
+More muscle means a higher RMR because the more muscle we have, the more calories we burn for every activity we do.

 Intermittent fasting and strength training make a great partnership.[15]
-Maybe time to dust off that barbell / kettlebell / bodyweight circuit / [insert your favorite style of strength workout here]?
+Maybe it’s time to dust off that barbell / kettlebell / bodyweight circuit / [insert your favorite style of strength workout here]?

-Is it okay to skip meals?
+Is it OK to skip meals?

 Yes, it is.
 So long as that works for you.

-The key is to eat enough for your needs, so you have enough energy to live your life and your body gets all the nutrients it requires.
+The key is to eat enough for your needs so you have enough energy to live your life, and your body gets all the nutrients it requires.

 You can do that with 1 meal a day or 6+ meals a day — lots of meal structures have been shown to work.
 Whatever fits your lifestyle — and your chosen intermittent fasting schedule — best is just fine and dandy.